spotandjake/BriskLinker/ReadMe.md

+> **Note**
+> This Linker Requires A Version Of Grain Greater Than Or Equal To v0.5.5

 # Brisk Linker
 This program is a general purpose wasm linker built for the Brisk programming language but open enough to be used by other languages compiled to wasm.

 # Current development state
+> **Note**
-Currently the linker works and is being used for Brisk but may not support all valid wasm files.
+> Currently the linker works and is being used for Brisk but may not support all valid wasm files.
 The linker is not currently mature and may contain bugs so I wouldn't use it in production environments unless you are willing to accept the risk of it possibly breaking.

 ## TODO
 + [ ] Build Export Section